AparicioJohan/flexFitR/README.md

 ## Example

-Here’s a simple example to get you started with flexFitR.
+Here’s a simple example to get you started with `{flexFitR}`.
 This example demonstrates fitting a piecewise regression model:

 ``` r
 library(flexFitR)